kkrruumm/kkrruumm/README.md

 if you need to contact me directly, you may do so at ``kris_`` on https://libera.chat/

 cool things list:
-bash, POSIX shell, golang, void linux, crux linux, kiss linux, lineageos, openwrt, runit, musl, swaywm
+bash, POSIX shell, golang, void linux, crux linux, kiss linux, lineageos, openwrt, runit, musl, swaywm, openbsd